 - The American Heart Association also provides 5 specific ways that you can bring high blood pressure under control.

 - Dietary sodium is thought to be a major contributor to high blood pressure.
 David Jackson, host of PBS’s Food Over 50, provides culinary advice for preparing delicious low sodium meals in an episode entitled “The Salt Show: Sodium vs. Hypertension.”

-- High blood pressure is more common among the elderly than among younger persons.
-This video from the Centers for Disease Control and Prevention highlights some of the challenges with high blood pressure medication for the elderly and the importance of taking these medications as prescribed.
+- This video from the Centers for Disease Control and Prevention highlights some of the challenges with high blood pressure medication for the elderly and the importance of taking these medications as prescribed.